benny5555/Algorithms-and-Data-Structures/Algorithms/Sorting/README.md

 * Stable Sorting: if the values of the two elements are the same, their orders won't be changed..
 * Unstable Sorting: if the values of the two elements are the same, it is not guaranteed that their orders won't be changed.

+Notes: the implementation of the algorithms here assume that the user would pass on the "end" of an array, which means the rightmost-index + 1.

 # Comparison